vdesabou/kafka-docker-playground-docs/docs/playground tcp-proxy delay.md

 # playground tcp-proxy delay

 ⏲️ Add milliseconds delay to service response.

+Slows down every response coming back from the service, without
+breaking anything.
+This is how you reproduce a slow database or a slow
+API: request timeouts, retries, rebalances caused by a task that takes
+too long to answer.

-Set it to 0 to remove the delay.
+Set it back to 0 to remove the delay.

+The new state is printed afterwards, so you can check it was applied.

 ## Usage